OWelton-Rosie/stationery/README.md

-All Pull Requests should be made to the `test` branch.
+All Pull Requests and commits should be made to the `test` branch.